qili144/SSDNet/README.md

 ## Status
 This repository is currently under construction.
-The code and pretrained weights will be made publicly available upon acceptance of the paper.
+The code will be made publicly available upon acceptance of the paper.